The Complete

 ABOUT DAVID TRELEAVEN

-David Treleaven, PhD, is a writer, educator, and trauma professional working at the intersection of mindfulness and trauma.
-He is the author of the acclaimed book Trauma-Sensitive Mindfulness and founder of the Trauma-Sensitive Mindfulness (TSM) Community—a group of practitioners committed to setting a standard of care through mindfulness-based practices, interventions, and programs.
+David Treleaven, PhD, is a writer, educator, and trauma professional specializing in the intersection of mindfulness and trauma.
+He is the author of the acclaimed book Trauma-Sensitive Mindfulness (2018) and the follow-up Trauma-Sensitive Mindfulness Workbook (2025), both published by W. W. Norton.
+His original book has been translated into 10 languages and continues to shape mindfulness practices and teaching worldwide.